Sergeant major (fish): Diet

-This fish feeds upon the larvae of invertebrates, zooplankton, smaller fish, crustaceans, and various species of algae.
+This fish feeds upon the larvae of invertebrates, zooplankton (such as copepods and shrimp larvae), pelagic tunicates, smaller fish, crustaceans, and various species of algae (both benthic and pelagic).
 It is also known to feed on the waste and vomit of spinner dolphins.

 Behavior

 Individuals of this species form shoals of about several hundred individuals.
-Sometimes, they get cleaned of parasites by fish species such as gobies in the genus Gobiosoma, Bodianus rufus, Elacatinus figaro, and Thalassoma noronhanum.
+Sometimes, they get cleaned of parasites by fish species, such as gobies in the genus Gobiosoma, Bodianus rufus, Elacatinus figaro, and Thalassoma noronhanum.
 Sergeant majors also clean green sea turtles along with Acanthurus chirurgus and Acanthurus coeruleus.

 Predators

 Predators of this fish include Plectropomus leopardus, Thalassoma bifasciatum, Cephalopholis cruentata, Epinephelus striatus, Mycteroperca venenosa, and Rachycentron canadum.

 In the aquarium

-They are found in the aquarium trade but are regarded as difficult to breed.
+They are found in the aquarium trade, but are regarded as difficult to breed.

 Reproduction

-The sergeant major is an oviparous species in which the males create nests on rocks, reef outcrops, shipwrecks, and pilings where the females lay their egg masses.
-The males actively chase the females in courtship before the female releases approximately 200,000 ref, ovoid eggs which are attached to the substrate by a filament; the eggs turn greenish after a few days and are guarded by the male.
-As he guards the eggs the male becomes bluish in colour, guarding them for about a week.
+The sergeant major is an oviparous species in which the males create nests on rocks, reef outcrops, shipwrecks, and pilings, where the females lay their egg masses.
+The males actively chase the females in courtship before the female releases about 200,000 ref, ovoid eggs, which are attached to the substrate by a filament; the eggs turn greenish after a few days and are guarded by the male.
+As he guards the eggs, the male becomes bluish in colour, guarding them for about a week.